zemm/katiska/content/00-irrationale-and-blah-blah-blah.md

 ## Warning

 **This useless wall of text is really just to keep my focus on the project, and to document it for my later self (hi older me!).
-This is not a tutorial of any kind, It's not meant to be useful, and the project will propably not even succeed.
+This is not a tutorial of any kind, It's not meant to be useful, and the project will probably not even succeed.
 TL;DR is adviced.**

 ## Why build a cluster?